 LOGIC: Will and thought together produces analytical, focused, and penetrating thinking, enabling you to take strategic action.
-Logic discerns between what is right and wrong, true and untrue.
+Logic discerns between what is right and wrong, true and untrue based logical thinking.

-PASSION: Feeling and will together makes you goal-orientated and ambitious, driving you to achieve something important.
+PASSION: Feeling and will together makes you goal oriented and ambitious, driving you to achieve something important.

-ACTION: Will, feeling, and thought together triggers concrete practical action aimed at achieving results.
+ACTION: Will, feeling, and thought together triggers concrete practical action aimed at results.

-These seven psychological functions and qualities are always available to each of us, but not in equal measure because no-one is able to develop them to the same degree.
-The functions are therefore expressed differently in each of us.
+These seven psychological functions and qualities are always available, but not in equal measure because we have not developed them to the same degree.
+They are therefore expressed differently.

 You may have recognised certain qualities that you think are particularly well developed in yourself.
-For example, if you are driven by WILL, this will appear in your identity profile in the form of qualities or talents characteristic of the dynamic type.
+For example, if you are driven by WILL, this will appear in your identity profile as dynamic qualities or talents.

-Psychosynthesis typology is similar to other systems, such as Jung’s 8 types and the Enneagram’s 9 types.
-What is unique about the Seven Types, however, is that it describes a person in terms of having a dominant type at each of the five levels of body, feeling, thought, personality and soul.
+The Seven Types is similar to other systems such as Jung’s 8 types and the Enneagram’s 9 types.
+What is unique about The Seven Types, however, is that it describes types through the body, feeling, thought, personality and soul.

-We all have access to the seven energies, but some will be more dominant in us than others; knowing our unique combination of dominant types will reveal to us our inherent psychological DNA.
+We can all access the seven energies, but some will be more dominant than other, and this will indicate your inherent psychological DNA.

-The diagram above is a model of the five psychological levels inspired by Maslow’s Hierarchy of Needs.
-Here, the conscious “I” functions as a light connecting the lower and upper parts of the pyramid.
+Above is a model of the five psychological levels inspired by Maslow’s “pyramid of needs.”
+Here the conscious “I” functions as a light connecting the lower and upper parts of the pyramid.

-The four lower levels symbolise what are calling “ego needs”, while at the highest level, the level of soul, we find our “being needs” for meaning and spirituality.
+The four lower levels symbolize what are called “ego needs,” while above, at the level of soul, we find our “being needs,” for meaning and spirituality.

-Typological models can easily become narrow simplifications of complex realities.
-Some of this danger can be avoided by the nuances introduced in the Seven Types.
+Typologies can easily become narrow simplifications of complex realities.
+Some of this danger can be avoided by the nuances introduced in The Seven Types.

-The above diagram is a mandala showing the fundamental features of the Seven Types.
+The above diagram is a mandala, showing the fundamental features of The Seven Types.
 At the centre is the sun, which gives life to the seven energies.
-Within the first circle are the seven psychological functions, will, feeling, thought, etc., and in the next circle are the seven types.
+Within the first circle are the seven psychological functions: will, feeling, thought etc. and in the next circle the seven types.
 In the outer ring are the seven archetypes connected to the level of soul.

 No human being is a type

-Your psychological DNA corresponds to the unique combination of types of energy that dominate your life at the levels of body, feeling, thought, personality and soul.
+Your psychological DNA corresponds to the type of energy which dominates in your body, emotions, mind, personality and soul.
 But there’s always an x-factor that no typology can capture.
-This is the wisdom and maturity of the individual, which will influence how our qualities and talents manifest.
-Two people raised by the same parents, and with exactly the same energies on all five levels, will still be different.
-Particular external influences from the environment will also condition our personality in a significant way.
-So no human being can be fully described by a typology.
-According to Assagioli:
+This is the wisdom and maturity of the individual, which influence how our qualities and talents manifest.
+Two people raised by the same parents and with exactly the same energy on all five levels, can still be different.
+Their psychological maturity will determine how their natures unfold.
+Your unique cultural background and life experiences will also play a prominent role in how you express yourself in the world.